 Boab Tree – (Adansonia gregorii) is symbolic with its immense swollen trunk and striking silhouette, favouring the rich loamy soils of the Fitzroy & Ord valleys.
 The root fibres are made into string, the white pith of the large woody pendulous fruit is sucked out and tastes like sherbet and is very refreshing, the seeds are ground into a white paste and the fruits are frequently carved or etched.
 The hollow trunk of the tree fills with water during the wet providing water storage during the dry.

-Kimberley Rose & Kurrajong Seeds – (Brachychiton populneus) – are highly nutritious seeds extracted from hairy pods provide a great source of nectar for bees and other foragers.
+Kimberley Rose & Kurrajong Seeds – (Brachychiton populneus) – are highly nutritious seeds extracted from hairy pods providing a great source of nectar for bees and other foragers.
 Various parts of the plant provide food sources, roasted and ground seeds produce exceptionally rich dark flour used in bread, the roasted seeds can be eaten or ground as a coffee substitute, and the tap root is edible & nutritious, similar to a carrot.

 Pandanus (Spiralus) is an important food plant, It’s a widespread tree with razor sharp spines found along waterways, coastal areas and woodlands often forming large dense stands.
 A ten metre tall Palm like tree with fruit resembling a wooden pineapple turning red when ripe.
 It splits into segments which fall to the ground, the kernels inside the fruit segments are eaten raw or lightly roasted.
 The fruit itself is chewed or sucked for juice, a preparation from the core of the stem of aerial roots are used to make medicines, eaten, drunk or applied to treat stomach pain, colds, toothache, headaches and ulcers.
 Pared leaves are used for weaving mats, baskets, shoes and dilly bags.